Romanos II: Life

 Romanos II was a son of the Emperor Constantine VII and Helena Lekapene, the daughter of Emperor Romanos I Lekapenos and his wife Theodora.
 The Theophanes Continuatus states that he was 21 years old at the time of his accession in 959, meaning that he was born in 938.
 Named after his maternal grandfather, Romanos was married, as a child, to Bertha, the illegitimate daughter of King Hugh of Italy, to bond an alliance.
 She had changed her name to Eudokia after their marriage, but died an early death in 949, which caused the dissolution of the alliance.

 On 27 January 945, Constantine VII succeeded in removing his brothers-in-law, the sons of Romanos I, assuming the throne alone.
 On 6 April 945 (Easter), Constantine crowned his son co-emperor.
 With Hugh out of power in Italy and dead by 947, Romanos secured the promise from his father that he would be allowed to select his own bride.
 Romanos chose a woman named Anastaso, whom he married in 956 and renamed Theophano.

 In November 959, Romanos II succeeded his father on the throne amidst rumors that he or his wife had poisoned him.
 Romanos purged his father's courtiers of his enemies and replaced them with friends.
 To appease his bespelling wife, he excused his mother, Empress Helena, from court and forced his five sisters into convents.
-Nevertheless, many of Romanos' appointees were able men, including his chief adviser, the eunuch Joseph Bringas.
+Nevertheless, many of Romanos's appointees were able men, including his chief adviser, the eunuch Joseph Bringas.

 The courtier Ioannikios informs Romanos of a plot against him.

 The pleasure-loving sovereign could also leave military matters in the adept hands of his generals, in particular the brothers Leo and Nikephoros Phokas.
-In 960 Nikephoros Phokas was sent to Crete with a fleet that was considered by contemporary historians as notably large, but probably not comprising more than 25,000-30,000 soldiers and sailors in total.
+In 960 Nikephoros Phokas was sent to Crete with a fleet that was considered by contemporary historians as notably large, but probably not comprising more than 25,000–30,000 soldiers and sailors in total.
 After a difficult campaign and nine-month Siege of Chandax, Nikephoros successfully re-established Byzantine control over the entire island in 961.
 Following a triumph celebrated at Constantinople, Nikephoros was sent to the eastern frontier, where the Emir of Aleppo Sayf al-Dawla was engaged in annual raids into Byzantine Anatolia.
 Nikephoros took Cilicia and even Aleppo in 962, sacking the palace of the Emir and taking possession of his treasures.
 In the meantime Leo Phokas and Marianos Argyros had countered Magyar incursions into the Byzantine Balkans.

 The army under Nikephoros Phokas captures Aleppo.

 After a lengthy hunting expedition Romanos II took ill and died on 15 March 963.
 Rumor attributed his death to poison administered by his wife Theophano, but there is no evidence of this, and Theophano would have been risking much by exchanging the secure status of a crowned Augusta with the precarious one of a widowed regent of her very young children.